great-expectations/great_expectations/docs/reference/improving_library_documentation.rst

 * *Getting started* helps users get started quickly.
 Along the way it briefly orients new users to concepts that will be important to learn later.
 * *Community* helps expand the Great Expectations community by explaining how to get in touch to ask questions, make contributions, etc.
 * *Core concepts* are always phrased as nouns.
 These docs provide more examples of usage, and deeper explanations for why Great Expectations is set up the way it is.
-* *Guides* are always phrased as verbs: "Creating custom Expectations", "Deploying Great Expectations in Spark", etc. They help users accomplish specific goals that go beyond the generic Getting Started tutorials.
+* *reference* are always phrased as verbs: "Creating custom Expectations", "Deploying Great Expectations in Spark", etc. They help users accomplish specific goals that go beyond the generic Getting Started tutorials.
 * *Changelog and roadmap*
 * *Module docs*